2 December 2019

 For starters, being a licensed contractor is great for business.
 It makes your business official.
 Not to mention, it can help clients find you through the online contractor search.

-Now that we know why it’s important to be a licensed contractor in Louisiana, let’s take a look at the process.
+Now that we know why it’s important to be a licensed contractor in Louisiana, let’s take a look at the process of getting your license.

 From paperwork to taking the contractor’s exam, there are a few boxes you must check to obtain your contractor’s license.
 All licenses will be approved and issued by the Louisiana State Licensing Board for Contractors (LCLBC).